bruth/marky/README.md

 **Add to `INSTALLED_APPS`**

-Also required if the supplied template is used is `django.contrib.staticfiles`.
+`django.contrib.staticfiles` is also required if the supplied template is used.

 ```python
 INSTALLED_APPS = (